 The documentation should include a comprehensive review of authoritative references which demonstrate that the disease or condition for which the medicinal product would be administered, affects not more than five in 10,000 persons in the Community.
-This documentation should, as far as possible, clearly illustrate the prevalence of the condition in the Community and should include a conclusion on the estimated prevalence per 10,000 persons in the Community at the time the application for designation is made, taking into account the points raised in section A2 of this document.
+This documentation should, as far as possible, clearly illustrate the prevalence of the condition in the Community (in as many Member States as possible) and should include a conclusion on the estimated prevalence per 10,000 persons in the Community at the time the application for designation is made, taking into account the points raised in section A2 of this document.